janhq/cortex.cpp/docs/docs/capabilities/hardware/index.md

 # Hardware Awareness

-Cortex is designed to be Hardware Aware, meaning it can detect your hardware configuration and automatically set parameters to optimize performance and avoid hardware-related errors.
+Cortex is designed to be hardware aware, meaning it can detect your hardware configuration and automatically set parameters to optimize compatibility and performance, and avoid hardware-related errors.

 ## Hardware Optimization